 - Check for rashes and sores, especially if the person is incontinent or unable to move around.

-- Seat the person while drying and putting on fresh clothes.
+- Seat the person while drying off skin and putting on fresh clothes.

 - Be gentle on the skin.
 Pat skin dry instead of rubbing.
 Apply lotion to keep skin soft.